amoeba-rb/amoeba/README.md

 Globally search and replace the field for a given pattern.
 Accepts a hash of fields to run search and replace upon.
 The keys are the field names and the values are each a hash with information about what to find and what to replace it with. in the form of .
 An example would be to replace all occurrences of the word "dog" with the word "cat", the parameter hash would look like this `:contents => {:replace => /dog/, :with => "cat"}`.
 Passing a hash will add each key value pair to the list of regex directives.
 If you wish to empty the list of directives, you may pass the hash inside of an array like this `[{:contents => {:replace => /dog/, :with => "cat"}]`.

+`customize`

+Runs a custom method so you can do basically whatever you want.
+All you need to do is pass a lambda block or an array of lambda blocks that take two parameters, the original object and the new object copy

+This method may be called multiple times, once per desired customizer block, or you may pass an array of lambdas.
+Passing a single lambda will add to the list of processing directives.
+Passing an array will empty the list and replace it with the array you pass.

 ## Known Limitations and Issues

 The regular expression preprocessor uses case-sensitive `String#gsub`.
 Given the performance decreases inherrent in using regular expressions already, the fact that character classes can essentially account for case-insensitive searches, the desire to keep the DSL simple and the general use cases for this gem, I don't see a good reason to add yet more decision based conditional syntax to accommodate using case-insensitive searches or singular replacements with `String#sub`.
 If you find yourself wanting either of these features, by all means fork the code base and if you like your changes, submit a pull request.

 The behavior when copying nested hierarchical models is undefined.
 Copying a category model which has a `parent_id` field pointing to the parent category, for example, is currently undefined.

 The behavior when copying polymorphic `has_many` associations is also undefined.
 Support for these types of associations is planned for a future release.

 ### For Developers

 You may run the rspec tests like this:

     bundle exec rspec spec

-## TODO

-Write more tests.... anyone?

 ## License